zcutlip/pyonepassword/README.md

 > Note: This version of `pyonepassword` does not support deprecated `op` 1.x versions.
 Support for those versions is still available, albeit with minimal maintanence.
 See [pyonepassword-legacy](https://github.com/zcutlip/pyonepassword-legacy) for more information.

-## A Quick Favor

-I don't have a way of knowing how widely this project is used.
-If you're using it, I would love for you to drop me a tweet ([@zcutlip](https://twitter.com/zcutlip)) or an email (see the commit history) and let me know.
-I'm interested in how it's going for you, how you're using it (if you're able to share), if there are things that are working well or not working well, etc.

 ## Installation

 ```shell